Native cuisine of Hawaii: Makahiki

-Paʻina is the Hawaiian word for a meal and can also be used to refer to a party or feast.
-One tradition that includes paʻina is the four-month-long Makahiki ancient Hawaiian New Year festival in honor of the god Lono (referred to as the sweet potato god) of the Hawaiian religion.
 Makahiki includes a first phase of spiritual cleansing and making hoʻokupu offerings to the gods.
 The Konohiki, a class of royalty that at this time of year provided the service of tax collector, collected agricultural and aquacultural products such as pigs, taro, sweet potatoes, dry fish, kapa and mats.
 Some offerings were in the form of forest products such as feathers.

 The Hawaiian people had no money or other similar medium of exchange.
 The goods were offered on the altars of Lono at heiau—temples—in each district around the island.
 Offerings also were made at the ahu, stone altars set up at the boundary lines of each community.
 All war was outlawed to allow unimpeded passage of the image of Lono.

 The festival proceeded in a clockwise circle around the island as the image of Lono (Akua Loa, a long pole with a strip of tapa and other embellishments attached) was carried by the priests.
 At each ahupuaʻa (each community also is called an ahupuaʻa) the caretakers of that community presented hoʻokupu to the Lono image, a fertility god who caused things to grow and who gave plenty and prosperity to the islands.

 The second phase of celebration includes: hula dancing, sports (boxing, wrestling, Hawaiian lava sledding, javelin marksmanship, bowling, surfing, canoe races, relays, and swimming), singing, and feasting.
-In the third phase, the waʻa ʻauhau (tax canoe)was loaded with hoʻokupu and taken out to sea where it was set adrift as a gift to Lono.
+In the third phase, the waʻa ʻauhau (tax canoe) was loaded with hoʻokupu and taken out to sea where it was set adrift as a gift to Lono.

 At the end of the Makahiki festival, the chief would go off shore in a canoe.
 When he came back in he stepped on shore and a group of warriors threw spears at him.
 He had to deflect or parry the spears to prove his worthiness to continue to rule.

 Legacy of traditional Hawaiian cuisine

 Native Hawaiian dishes have evolved and been integrated into contemporary fusion cuisine.
-Apart from lūʻau for tourists, native Hawaiian cuisine is less common than other ethnic cuisine in parts of Hawaii, but restaurants such as Helena's Hawaiian Food and Ono Hawaiian Foods specialize in traditional Hawaiian food.
+Apart from lūʻau for tourists, native Hawaiian cuisine is less common than other ethnic cuisine in parts of Hawaiʻi, but restaurants such as Helena's Hawaiian Food and Ono Hawaiian Foods specialize in traditional Hawaiian food.